bigraph-toolkit-suite/bigraphs.bdsl-core-elements/README.md

 - Language Server Protocol Implementation is located under `de.tudresden.inf.st.bigraphs.dsl.ide`
 - Test classes are located under `./de.tudresden.inf.st.bigraphs.dsl.tests/`
   - needs sub-projects `de.tudresden.inf.st.bigraphs.dsl` and `de.tudresden.inf.st.bigraphs.dsl.ide`
+- **(!)** Note that the required CDO/EMF/Ecore dependencies are stored separately inside the `./etc/libs` folder.
+The reason is that there is currently no easy way on how to resolve Eclipse dependencies from P2 repositories in gradle.
+To clarify: Updating the versions means replacing the files.